websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 ### Future Tense

+Remove all future tense from the documentation.
+It's highly unlikely you need it to describe anything.

 _This action will create a new record in the database._

-This sentence uses the future tense when there’s no need to use the future tense.
-Make it a goal to remove the future tense from all your Liferay writing.
+This sentence uses the future tense when there's no need to use the future tense.
 Instead, use the present tense:

 _This action creates a new record in the database._

 ### Must

+_Must_ is always shorter than any equivalent.

 _To use Assets, you need to have an Asset Renderer and an Asset Renderer Factory._